maddoxx02/MicroClust/README.md

 The **V1.0** version is a first level iteration of the toolbox. here, the input provided from the user is the ```path``` to the directory of images to be classifed.
 The output produced is a visualization of the clusters genearted and the generated scores of each metric.
+Algorithims 1 to 6 are implicitly tuned (i.e. internally tuned) and only require the expected number of clusters to be provided, where as algorithms 7 - 12 are explicitly tuned (i.e. tuned by users requirements) and require more information to be provided such as the minimum number of neighours to be considered a centroid point etc.

+add image of Metrics and their properties

  # Simulation Results